coirewalker/Current/README.md

 6. Migrate your database: `$ rake db:migrate`

-##THINGS TO KNOW AS A USER AND/OR CONTRIBUTOR:
+##THINGS TO KNOW AS A USER AND/OR CONTRIBUTOR
 - Enter your zipcode in the text field.
 Current searches local music venues within 8 miles of your zip code for artists scheduled within 24hrs.
 If you don't get any results try a different zip code.

 - Autoplay is disabled on mobile (a caveat of the soundcloud widget API).